su8code/springBootThymeleaf_CRUD/README.md

 <h1 align="center">Spring Boot Project with Thymleaf</h1>

+springBootUsersProfileCrud
-### User Profile Manager CRUD Application for Uploading and Downloading Image/Video files using the File System.
+### Spring Boot Users Profile Manager CRUD Web Application

 the main objective of the spring boot project in this repository is to create a fullstack web application for implementing and testing a File Upload and Download functionality by using the file system inside our backend server.